Tenza/configurations/ArchLinux Installation/4 - Installations.md

 > Make sure that the gstreamer plugins are installed and updated, otherwise the error "Your GStreamer installation is missing a plug-in" will be displayed.

+> Clementine restores it's state at boot, no need to add to the startup menu.

 ### Additional configurations

 #### PulseAudio Audiophile